-Middle East Conflict: John Kerry Maintains Veto Was In Accordance With “US Values”
+Middle East Conflict: John Kerry Maintains Veto Was In Accordance With ‘US Values’

 — Donald J. Trump (@realDonaldTrump) December 28, 2016

-Trump has vowed to move the US Embassy from Tel Aviv to Jerusalem and tapped David Friedman well-known for his support of Israeli settlements, even raising money for a major Jewish settlement.
+Trump has vowed to move the US Embassy from Tel Aviv to Jerusalem and tapped David Friedman, well-known for his support of Israeli settlements and even raised money for a major Jewish settlement.
 He won’t be the first president to make such claims.
-Presidents Bush and Clinton also promised same but backed off once in office.
+Presidents Bush and Clinton also promised the same, but backed off once in office.

-In the same vein, House Speaker Paul Ryan not only condemned the abstention but also questioned the ‘credibility’ of Secretary Kerry to speak on the matter.
+In the same vein, House Speaker Paul Ryan not only condemned the abstention but also questioned the “credibility” of Secretary Kerry to speak on the matter.

 After allowing this anti-Israel resolution to pass the UN, Secretary Kerry has no credibility to speak on Israeli-Palestinian peace.